ChenyanTC/MSSQLDockerWebapi/README.md

 # MSSQLDockerWebapi
-This project is a demo for webapi and sqlserver run in Docker.
+This project is a demo for .net6 webapi,EF and sqlserver run in Docker.